 Should I Do a Roth 401k If I Already Have a Roth IRA?

-A Roth 401k is another type of employee-sponsored plan that combines the benefits of a traditional 401k account with a Roth IRA.
+A Roth 401k is another type of employee-sponsored plan.
+It combines the benefits of a traditional 401k account with a Roth IRA.
 Deciding whether to contribute to a Roth IRA and a Roth 401k requires careful consideration.
-You should consider your financial situation, retirement goals, current tax bracket, expected tax bracket in retirement, and the benefits each account offers to make an informed decision.
+You should consider these factors to make an informed decision:

 If you're a high earner and looking to stash away money for retirement each year, a Roth 401k could be your best bet.
 Why?
 Simply because it doesn't impose any income limits.
 Plus, if you're keen on making hefty contributions, the Roth 401k allows you to contribute more compared to a Roth IRA.